alias-rahil/handwritten.js/README.md

 Contributions, issues and feature requests are welcome!
 Feel free to check [issues page](https://github.com/alias-rahil/handwritten.js/issues).

 > handwritten.js only supports English letters.
 I am not planning to add support for other languages for now.
-Please do not make issues about this.
+Please do not any more make issues about this.
 However, I will merge pull requests if any.
 See the issue [#18](https://github.com/alias-rahil/handwritten.js/issues/18) for more details.

 # Credits